AbeerDas/AbeerDas/README.md

 ## 👋About Me
 Hey, my name is Abeer and currently I'm studying Systems Design Engineering at the University of Waterloo!
 I’m passionate about the entire product development journey, from start to finish, and lately, I’ve been particularly fascinated by machine learning ⚙️, blockchain 🧾, and backend programming 💻

-🌱 Currently I am working on a patient record web app for doctors that uses blockchain for safe transactions
+🌱 Currently I am working on _estia_, which is basically pinterest but for coding side projects

 ##